netlify/staticgen/source/projects/sasige.md

 language: PHP
 license: MIT
 templates: PHP
-description: One word: TextToWebsite.
+description: One word, TextToWebsite.
 Sasige will generate static html files and a combination of these is your website.
 startertemplaterepo: brainfoolong/sasige-starter
 ---